curiosity-ai/umap-sharp/ReadMe.md

 ```
 ## Parallelization support

 This project uses a similar approach as Facebook's [fastText](https://github.com/facebookresearch/fastText) for lock-free multi-threaded optimization, by first [randomizing the order](https://github.com/curiosity-ai/umap-csharp/blob/ac636d76110f7cf8946976174c01a5609e0601eb/UMAP/Umap.cs#L291) each point is passed to the optimizer, and then, if using a thread-safe number generator, [running each optimization step multi-threaded](https://github.com/curiosity-ai/umap-csharp/blob/ac636d76110f7cf8946976174c01a5609e0601eb/UMAP/Umap.cs#L403).
-The assumption here is that colisions when [writing](https://github.com/curiosity-ai/umap-csharp/blob/ac636d76110f7cf8946976174c01a5609e0601eb/UMAP/Umap.cs#L424) to the projected embeddings vector will only happen at a very low probability, and will have minimum impact on the final results.
+The assumption here is that collisions when [writing](https://github.com/curiosity-ai/umap-csharp/blob/ac636d76110f7cf8946976174c01a5609e0601eb/UMAP/Umap.cs#L424) to the projected embeddings vector will only happen at a very low probability, and will have minimum impact on the final results.

+If it is not desirable for multiple threads to be used then `DefaultRandomGenerator.DisableThreading` may be provided as the **Umap**'s "random" constructor argument.

 ## A complete example